Grenoble: Higher education

 The city is an important university centre with over 54,000 students in 2013, of whom 16% arrive from abroad.

-In a 1339 pontificial bull, Pope Benedict XII commissioned the establishment of the University of Grenoble.
+In a 1339 papal bull, Pope Benedict XII commissioned the establishment of the University of Grenoble.

 In 1965, the university mostly relocated from downtown to a suburban main campus outside of the city in Saint Martin d'Hères (with some parts in Gières).
 However, smaller campuses remain both downtown and in the northwestern part of the city known as the Polygone Scientifique ("Scientific Polygon").

 From 1970 to 2015, the university was divided into four separate institutions sharing the campus grounds, some buildings and laboratories, and even part of their administration: